You've probably heard it a gazillion times in yoga class: "Flex your foot to protect your knee."

 When you dorsiflex the ankle, you create what's called global anterior chain tension (a line of tension that runs up the front of your body).
 This can improve force transmission through a joint, which can be beneficial in certain contexts.

-But let's be clear: that's not the same thing as directly stabilizing the knee.
 It's more about creating a connected chain of tension through your entire leg and body, which can support better alignment and load distribution.

+For people with existing injuries, perhaps that's true.
 (If you experience knee pain in yoga, check out this article that outlines what to do about it.)

 If you’re a yoga teacher, this anatomy knowledge is what takes your yoga teaching to the next level.